madroxdupe42/peacefulscience.org/content/articles/narnians-martians-neanderthals.md

 > I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.

-In 1954, Lewis wrote this as the final sentence of an essay titled *[Is Theology Poetry?](http://www.samizdat.qc.ca/arts/lit/Theology=Poetry_CSL.pdf)* [](http://www.samizdat.qc.ca/arts/lit/Theology=Poetry_CSL.pdf) The scientific world sees science as the only source objective truth; theology is reduced to poetry.
+In 1954, Lewis wrote this as the final sentence of an essay titled *[Is Theology Poetry?](http://www.samizdat.qc.ca/arts/lit/Theology=Poetry_CSL.pdf)*  The scientific world sees science as the only source of objective truth; theology is reduced to poetry.
 C. S. Lewis took a different view.

 > The waking world is judged more real because it can thus contain the dreaming world; the dreaming world is judged less real because it cannot contain the waking one.
 For the same reason I am certain that in passing from the scientific points of view to the theological, I have passed from dream to waking.